Taser safety issues: Compliance Strategy Group Independent Review of the RCMP – June 2008

 Compliance Strategy Group (John Kiedrowski, Principal Consultant, Michael Petrunik and Ronald-Frans Melchers, Associate Consultants) conducted An Independent Review of the Adoption and Use of Conducted Energy Weapons by the Royal Canadian Mounted Police that was completed in June 2008, but only released under access to information and privacy around September 12, 2008.
 The report is available from the RCMP under access to information, but is censored (e.g., no recommendations).
 The report as released by the RCMP may be found on the Canadian Broadcasting Corporation website www.cbc.ca.
 The Report reviews how the RCMP made the decisions to introduce the conducted energy weapons, training, policies and procedures, and accountability.
-The report is approximately 150 pages and provides an excellent analysis on how a police force adopted the Taser.
-The authors of the report argued that the police did not do their due diligences, is concerned about training and the issues of accountability.
-The report also pointed out that the police in Canada have misclassified the Taser as a prohibited weapon whereas under the criminal code it is referred to as a prohibited firearm, and refers to excited delirium as "folk knowledge".
+The report is approximately 150 pages and provides an analysis on how a police force adopted the Taser.
+The authors of the report argued that the police did not do their due diligences, and are concerned about training and the issue of accountability.
+The report also notes that the police in Canada have misclassified the Taser as a prohibited weapon whereas under the criminal code it is referred to as a prohibited firearm, and refers to excited delirium as "folk knowledge".